-Time Management Tips for Incoming Phone Calls
+Time-Management Tips for Incoming Phone Calls

-Answer Your Phone With a Proper Business Phone Greeting.
+Answer With a Proper Business Phone Greeting

-Think and Prioritize as You Speak.
+Think and Prioritize as You Speak

 Is the call best handled right now or later?
 Many of the phone calls businesses receive are quick inquiries that are easily answered, such as, "How late are you open?"
 But others involve more complex and time-consuming answers.
-If that's the case, tell the caller so, and ask when it would be convenient to call her back to discuss it.
+If that's the case, tell the caller so, and ask when it would be convenient to call them back to discuss it.

-Use Paraphrasing and Summarizing to Keep Phone Calls on Track.
+Use Paraphrasing and Summarizing

 If you're speaking to someone on the phone who seems to want to chat or stray from the point, say something such as, "So what I hear you saying is..." or "So the key points are..." or "Is (insert summary) a fair summary of what you were saying?"
 It's hard to be chatty with someone who refuses to chat.